dimikave/Coding-Assignment/README.md

 The remaining values of the Result, the timestamp, and the value, are placed in the message body.

 ## Receiving Data:
-Filtered messages are consumed from the queue, and are stored in an mySQL database.
+Filtered messages are consumed from the queue, and are stored in a mySQL database.

 ## Database:
 The following details are provided for the database: